Kodak Portra 400 Film: Best Film Overexpose Technique

 Kodak Portra 400 Film Photography Penang

-It was fun to shoot a film on my Yashica Electro 35 GTN film camera and this post is all about how to use the pull film overexpose technique and develop it at box speed.
-I was actually doing quite a lot of homework, watching videos and tutorials about how to pull film overexpose.
-This experiment of pulling the Kodak Portra 400 is for creative purpose and what are the results of the film stock.
-I actually shot it at +1 stop and develop it at box speed.
+It was fun to shoot a film on my Yashica Electro 35 GTN film camera and this post is all about how to use the overexpose technique and develop it at box speed.
+I was doing quite a lot of homework, watching videos and tutorials about how to ‘pull’ film overexposed.
+This experiment of overexposing the Kodak Portra 400 is for creative purposes and what are the results of the film stock?
+I decided to shoot at 200 ISO and developed it at box speed.

-This is my first time overexpose film stock and guess what?
-The results really surprised me!
-It looks a lot better than my first roll of Portra 400 film shoot and I was quite happy with the color tones of the overexposed Portra 400.
+This is my first time overexposing film stock and guess what?
+The results surprised me!
+It looks much better than my first roll of the Portra 400 film shoot and I was quite happy with the color tones of the overexposed Portra 400.
 I quite enjoy how this film looks on film.

 This was my second time shooting on the Kodak Portra 400 film stock.
-I like how the framing and blue teal color tone of the sky blend well with the concrete jetty.
-As the shutter speed are set automatically, I have to depend on the camera light meter.
+I like how the framing and blue-teal color tone of the sky blend well with the concrete jetty.
+As the shutter speed is set automatically, I have to depend on the camera light meter.

-I didn’t expect my film shoot series in Penang turned out so well, although there are few shots with the lens cap on.
-Read about my holiday in Georgetown Penang and view more street photos.
+I didn’t expect my film shoot series in Penang to turn out so well, although there are few shots with the lens cap on.
+Please read about my holiday in Georgetown Penang and view more street photos.

 How to Pull Film Overexpose Technique